cekrem/cekrem.github.io/content/posts/why-i-hope-i-get-to-write-a-lot-of-elm-code-in-2025.md

 - Steep learning curve for developers used to imperative programming
 - Smaller ecosystem than React/Vue
 - Fewer developers available
-- Can be difficult to "sell" to decision-makers
+- Can be difficult to "sell" to decision-makers and stake-holders

 ## Conclusion